 Make sure your exit tickets are worth the effort.
 Spend a little time at the end of each class or day looking over student responses, and make notes about any needs they indicate.

 Exit tickets are just one type of formative assessment.
-Check out 15 Ways to Know When Your Students Aren’t Getting It: A Guide to Formative Assessment.
+Check out our guide to formative assessment.